tdewin/best-practices-guide/job_configuration/backup_job.md

 A most common way to handle multiple jobs is to let the built-in Intelligent Load Balancing (ILB) handle the proxy/repository resources by starting multiple jobs in parallel by using all available proxy/repository resources.
 This will typically allow the shortest the backup window.

 ## Load Balancing
-When planning jobs schedule, you should think of balancing the load on source and target disks.
+When planning jobs schedule, you should consider balancing the load on source and target disks.
 Too many jobs accessing the same disk will load the storage significantly; this makes the job run slower or may have a negative impact on the VMs performance.
-To mitigate this problem, you can utilize the Backup I/O Control settings (see the “ Backup I/O Control“ section above).
+To mitigate this problem, you can utilize [Storage Latency Control](../resource_planning/interaction_with_vsphere.md#storage-latency-control) (or Backup I/O Control) settings.

 Veeam also employs a load balancing method that automatically allocates a proxy, making a choice between all proxies managed by Veeam Backup & Replication that are available at the moment.